Despite ban, Infowars conspiracy videos are easy to find on Facebook and YouTube

-After years of his spreading erroneous conspiracy theories online, in August, tech companies including Facebook, YouTube, Twitter, Apple, and Spotify made headlines when they announced they would finally ban radio-host Alex Jones and his Infowars brand from their platforms for violating their terms of service.
+After years of his spreading erroneous conspiracy theories online, in August, tech companies including Facebook, YouTube, Twitter, Apple, and Spotify made headlines when they announced they would finally ban radio host Alex Jones and his Infowars brand from their platforms for violating their terms of service.
 But now, months later, his conspiracy-laden material remains on several of the sites, sometimes almost as easy to find as it was before he was formally removed.

-While Jones no longer has official pages boosting his content on major social media sites, YouTube and Facebook have so far allowed a series of pages that have cropped up to post Jones’ videos and effectively circumvent the bans.
+While Jones no longer has official pages boosting his content on major social-media sites, YouTube and Facebook have so far allowed a series of pages that have cropped up to post Jones’ videos and effectively circumvent the bans.
 Jones-supporting Facebook pages often do little to hide their identity, explicitly including variations of “Alex Jones” or “Infowars” in their names, and can easily be found by searching for such terms.
 Some of the pages are not obscure, boasting tens of thousands of followers.
 They routinely relay livestreams of his daily shows and continue to host archives of them on Facebook.

-While Alex Jones has been pushing baseless and often absurd conspiracy theories on the radio throughout Infowars 20 year history, the massive audience he gained on digital platforms increased his reach and impact.
-Before being officially removed from the platforms, Jones had used his social media presence to promote baseless theories, like that the survivors of mass shootings in Newtown, Connecticut and Parkland, Florida were paid actors.
+While Jones has been pushing baseless and often absurd conspiracy theories on the radio throughout Infowars’ 20-year history, the massive audience he gained on digital platforms increased his reach and impact.
+Before being officially removed from the platforms, Jones had used his social-media presence to promote baseless theories, like that the survivors of mass shootings in Newtown, Connecticut, and Parkland, Florida, were paid actors.
 Survivors and family members of the shooting victims, who are suing Jones in federal court, say they were forced into hiding due to relentless harassment over the claims.

-One Facebook profile that appears to be impersonating Alex Jones has amassed over 70,000 followers.
+One Facebook profile that appears to be impersonating Jones has amassed over 70,000 followers.
 The profile displays a list of links directing users to various Infowars sites, and often posts livestreams of Jones’ shows.
-Another now deleted Facebook page, called “Infowars Live,” had over 40,000 followers and posts similar content and links.
+Another now-deleted Facebook page, called “Infowars Live,” had over 40,000 followers and posted similar content and links.

 Despite Facebook’s Jones ban, a page for what appears to be the official Infowars store remains on the site.
-Though the account doesn’t post significant Infowars content, its 29,000 followers are exposed to advertisements for products whose sale supports Jones and his company.
+Though the account doesn’t post significant Infowars content, its 29,000 followers are exposed to advertisements for products whose sales support Jones and his company.
 An ad posted on the page shortly after Facebook announced its intention to remove Jones’ accounts encourages users to “to fight back & support the Infowar” by making purchases during a “fight the bullies, save the internet, save Infowars super special.”

-Oren Segal, director of the Anti-Defamation League’s Center on Extremism, says Facebook’s decision to not just remove specific Jones videos, but his and his company’s official profiles, suggest the company has ruled the content unfit for its platform.
+Oren Segal, director of the Anti-Defamation League’s Center on Extremism, says Facebook’s decision to not just remove specific Jones videos, but his and his company’s official profiles, suggests the company has ruled the content unfit for its platform.
 That, he said, makes it all the more puzzling that Facebook has neglected to take enforcement action on Infowars fundraising.

 “The public is so confused about what is the real intent of these takedowns,” said Segal.
 “If someone is still able to raise money and amplify their brand even if it’s not surrounding the content—a radio show, podcast, video program—what is the difference?”

-Facebook spokesperson Sarah Pollock acknowledged confusion around the company’s policies regarding Jones.
+Facebook spokeswoman Sarah Pollock acknowledged confusion around the company’s policies regarding Jones.
 “In August, we removed (4) specific Pages InfoWars and Alex Jones maintained because those specific Pages had repeatedly posted content that violated our Community Standards.
 The content in question was specific videos that violated our policies,” she wrote in an email, adding that “not all videos posted violate our policies.”

 In a January 4 video taken from Jones’ show and posted to Facebook by “Infowars Live Feed,” he says a host of hateful comments that ostensibly violate Facebook’s policies: “You have a sickening alliance of hijab-wearing women [in Congress].
-I mean, I go to restaurants…and there’s women in full burkas taking spoonfuls of food and eating it under their—we’re talking slits where their eyes are.
-These are captured slaves who have had their genitals cut off,” he said, before comparing wearing a burka in a restaurant to if he wore a gorilla costume in public.
+I mean, I go to restaurants…and there’s women in full burqas taking spoonfuls of food and eating it under their—we’re talking slits where their eyes are.
+These are captured slaves who have had their genitals cut off,” he said, before comparing wearing a burqa in a restaurant to wearing a gorilla costume in public.
 “I’m not putting up with it anymore.
 And that’s why I’ve been banned off all these platforms,” he said in the video.
 Facebook deleted the page after Mother Jones asked about the video.

 Facebook seems to be making some piecemeal efforts to police Infowars content.
 After being contacted by Mother Jones for comment on the Jones-boosting accounts, and following related stories by other outlets, Facebook recently removed several prominent pages posting Jones’ content.

-In another case, the administrators of one Infowars tribute page, “Infowars Stream,” published a supposed screenshot in November of a message from Facebook informing them a Jones video it posted was deleted because it violated Facebook’s “community standards on hate speech.”
+In another case, the administrators of one Infowars tribute page, “Infowars Stream,” published a supposed screenshot in November of a message from Facebook informing them that a Jones video it posted was deleted because it violated Facebook’s “community standards on hate speech.”
 The page regularly posted Infowars video content through that month, until the Washington Post noted the page’s existence in an article on Jones’ continuing presence on the platform.
 After the public attention, its administrators claimed in a post that Facebook had “blocked us from streaming live for an indefinite amount of time.”
 The page continues to repost Jones streams from other pages that still broadcast Infowars content.

 On YouTube, Jones-allied accounts are somewhat harder to find, but his videos are usually uploaded daily by a smattering of users, and search terms like “Alex Jones Full Show” return fruitful results; adding a particular date often surfaces the corresponding show.

 A YouTube spokesperson told Mother Jones that the company has no specific ban on Jones or Infowars content, but noted that his past policy violations caused the company to delete all channels associated with “TheAlexJonesChannel,” his onetime-official page.
-The company says it has also deleted channels not directly associated with Infowars but that are dedicated to posting its content, without commentary or context—something Facebook has so far not consistently done.
+The company says it has also deleted channels not directly associated with Infowars but that are dedicated to posting its content without commentary or context—something Facebook has so far not consistently done.

 “All users agree to comply with our Terms of Service and Community Guidelines when they sign up to use YouTube.
 We review flagged content and remove it when it violates our Guidelines and apply a strike to the account.
 When users violate these policies repeatedly we terminate their accounts,” a YouTube spokesperson explained in an email.